passway-project/passway/README.md

 npm start
 ```

-Once started, Passway can be stopped
+Once started, Passway can be stopped.

 ### Stop Passway